THE MOTU PROPRIO:

 The Minister of the Eucharist

-minister, a point, however, on which scarcely anyone can be ignorant.
+of its minister, a point, however, on which scarcely anyone can be

 Only Priests Have Power To Consecrate And Administer The Eucharist

-Sacrament from the priests, and that the officiating priests should communicate
+receive the Sacrament from the priests, and that the officiating

-religiously retained, particularly as Christ the Lord has left us an illustrious
+particularly as Christ the Lord has left us an illustrious example

 the Apostles with His Own hands.

-only is the power of its administration entrusted exclusively to priests, but
+Sacrament, not only is the power of its administration entrusted

-the Church has also prohibited by law any but consecrated persons, unless some
+Church has also prohibited by law any but consecrated persons, unless

-case of great necessity intervene, to dare handle or touch the sacred vessels,
+some case of great necessity intervene, to dare handle or touch

-the linen, or other instruments necessary to its completion.
+the sacred vessels, the linen, or other instruments necessary to its

-great should be the piety and holiness of those who approach to consecrate,
+understand how great should be the piety and holiness of those who

 Commentary: